-Reclaiming Jesus From His Church
+The Evangelical Church Is Breaking Apart

 Dudley, my high-school and college classmate, left me with this haunting question: How many people look at churches in America these days and see the face of Jesus?

+Too often, I fear, when Americans look at the Church, they see not the face of Jesus, but the style of Donald Trump.

 The former president normalized a form of discourse that made the once-shocking seem routine.
 Russell Moore laments the “pugilism of the Trump era, in which anything short of cruelty is seen as weakness.”
-The problem facing the evangelical church, then, is not just that it has failed to inculcate adherents with its values—it’s that when it has succeeded in doing so, those values have not always been biblical.
+The problem facing the evangelical Church, then, is not just that it has failed to inculcate adherents with its values—it’s that when it has succeeded in doing so, those values have not always been biblical.

 But of course Trump did not appear ex nihilo.
 Kristin Kobes Du Mez, a history professor at Calvin University and the author of Jesus and John Wayne: How White Evangelicals Corrupted a Faith and Fractured a Nation, argues that Trump represents the fulfillment, rather than the betrayal, of many of white evangelicals’ most deeply held values.
 Her thesis is that American evangelicals have worked for decades to replace the Jesus of the Gospels with an idol of rugged masculinity and Christian nationalism.
 (She defines Christian nationalism as “the belief that America is God’s chosen nation and must be defended as such,” which she says is a powerful predictor of attitudes toward non-Christians and on issues such as immigration, race, and guns.